Ah, Recording Philosophy.

 As the Coneheads say, “We will...
 ENJOY IT.”

-If you ever get a group of recording engineers together and listen to them chat, you’ll quickly see that you probably have as many recording philosophies as you have engineers.
-Because it gets right down to equipment selection and practices, this is a subject that goes right to the heart of the whole business and is extremely personal.
+If you ever get a group of recording engineers together and listen to them chat, you’ll quickly see that you probably have as many recording philosophies as you have engineers, or more.
+Because the result of this discussin gets right down to equipment selection and practices, this is a subject that goes right to the heart of the whole business and is extremely personal.
 There are deep differences in recording philosophy which go as deep as equipment design, and none runs more deeply than the accuracy versus beauty argument.
 Entire manufacturing organizations have been built on one philosophy versus the other.

 Let me give you an example: I’ve got two classical recordings from the same period, essentially acoustic instruments with mics in front of them run to digital recorders, which sound ENTIRELY different in a very fundamental way.
 The first is an excellent performance of Vivaldi’s The Four Seasons, on a major label by a major artist.
 The recording technique was impeccable.
 The engineer chose AKG414 and AKG C12 microphones and recorded on the then-popular 3M recording system.
 The second is a wonderful performance, a sampler of several Baroque chamber orchestra works from Pachelbel to Albinoni by a regional artist on a small label.
 This recording was equally impeccably executed, being recorded with Shoepps-Studer SKM-52U microphones on the also then-popular Soundstream system.